sazonovanton/SirChatalot/README.md

 This is a Telegram bot that uses the OpenAI [ChatGPT API](https://beta.openai.com/docs/api-reference/chat) to generate responses to messages.
 I just wanted to test the OpenAI ChatGPT API and I thought that a Telegram bot would be a good way to do it.
 Some things can be unnecessary complicated.

-This bot can also used to generate responses to voice messages.
-The bot will convert the voice message to text and will then generate a response.
+This bot can also be used to generate responses to voice messages.
+Bot will convert the voice message to text and will then generate a response.
 Speech recognition is done using the OpenAI [Whisper model](https://platform.openai.com/docs/guides/speech-to-text).
 To use this feature, you need to install the [ffmpeg](https://ffmpeg.org/) library.

 ## Getting Started
 * Clone the repository.